codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Linux standard VM        | $0.015 / minute                                                                                                                                                 |
 | Team user                | $10 / month                                                                                                                                                     |                                                                                                                                                 |
 | Extra build concurrency  | $49 / month                                                                                                                                                     |

+Consider Business plan or Enterprise plan if more than three concurrent builds are required or if you would like unlimited build minutes on premium macOS and Linux instances, as well as unlimited team seats.
+For more information contact us [here](https://codemagic.io/contact/).

 ## Business Plan